 The result was a system organised with two main buses:

 - The Northbridge: It’s 64-bit wide and connects the CPU with the GPU.
 It runs 3 times slower than the CPU clock, so tasks will have to be optimised to not rely so much on the GPU.
 Other components like the DMA and cache may come in handy.

 - The Southbridge: It’s also 64-bit wide and connects the GPU with 24 MB of 1T-SRAM called ‘Splash’.
 This type of RAM is made of DRAM (which is the most popular type but also cheaper and slow) however it’s enhanced with extra circuitry to behave like SRAM (faster and expensive, mostly used for cache).
 The bus is twice as fast as the GPU, possibly to enable the GPU to provide a steady bandwidth between the CPU and main memory.

 Additionally, this design contains an additional (yet unusual) bus where more memory can be found:

-The history of this console’s GPU has some interesting connections: Wei Yen, the director of N64’s GPU (the RCP), later founded Artx and landed a contract with Nintendo to develop their next-gen GPU: Flipper.
+The history of this console’s GPU has some interesting connections: Wei Yen, the director of N64’s SoC (the RCP), later founded ArtX and landed a contract with Nintendo to develop their next-gen chip: Flipper.